PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Introduction

-Despite the advance of previous structure-based DNN models, their generalization ability remains a challenging problem limiting better performance.
-In particular, the deficiency in 3D structural data of the protein-ligand complexes might drive the models to excessively memorize the features in training data.
-Such models, being over-fitted to the training data, might fail to generalize in a broader context\supercite{Hawkins2004}.
-Several research reported that DNN-based models often learn the data-intrinsic bias instead of the desirable underlying physics of the protein-ligand interaction \supercite{Chen2019, Morrone2020}.
-For instance, Chen \textit{et al.}\supercite{Chen2019} reported an extremely high similarity in the performance of the receptor-ligand model and the ligand-only model - both trained with the DUD-E dataset - in terms of area under the ROC curve (AUC).
-Such a similarity implies that the models might have learned to deduce the protein-ligand binding affinity by only looking at the ligand structures, whether or not the protein structures are included as inputs.
-Moreover, they showed that the memorization of wrong features can cause a severe degradation in the performance for the proteins that vary from those in the training data.
-In addition, it was also reported that 3D CNN and GNN models trained on the DUD-E dataset considerably underperformed for different datasets such as the ChEMBL and MUV datasets\supercite{Ragoza2017,Lim2019}.
+Despite the advance of previous structure-based models, their limited generalization ability remains a challenging problem towards better performance.
+In particular, the deficiency in 3D structural data of the protein-ligand complexes could drive the models to excessively memorize the features in training data.
+Such models, being over-fitted to the training data, might fail to generalize in a broader context\cite{Hawkins2004}.
+Several studies had suggested that deep learning-based models often learn the data-intrinsic bias instead of the underlying physics of the protein-ligand interaction as desired\cite{Chen2019,doi:10.1021/acs.jcim.9b00927, doi:10.1021/acs.jcim.0c00263}.
+For instance, Chen \textit{et al.}\cite{Chen2019} reported an extremely high similarity in the performance of the receptor-ligand model and the ligand-only model - both trained with the DUD-E dataset - in terms of area under the ROC curve (AUC).
+Such a similarity implies that the models might have learned to deduce the protein-ligand binding affinity only by looking at the ligand structures, regardless of whether or not the protein structures are included as inputs.
+Moreover, they showed that the such a memorization of wrong features can cause severe degradation in the performance for the proteins that have high structural variance from those in the training data.
+The paper also reported that the 3D CNN and GNN models trained on the DUD-E dataset had considerably underperformed when they were tested with the ChEMBL and MUV datasets\cite{Ragoza2017,Kim2019}.
 Such an insufficient generalization of the DTI models can cause an increase in false positive rates in virtual screening scenarios, as the models would often fail to make correct predictions for unseen protein-ligand pairs.

-In the field of physical applications of deep learning, the incorporation of right physics as an inductive bias is a promising mean to improve the model generalization ability.
-Physical laws are universal, meaning that every nature should follow.
-Thus, if a model is trained to keep underlying physics, its generalization to unseen data dictated by the same physics can be expected.
-Several studies have indeed shown that the physics-informed models maintain their generality for unseen data\supercite{Greydanus,Pun}.
+In the field of physical applications of deep learning, the incorporation of appropriate physics as an inductive bias is a promising mean to improve the model generalization.
+If a model is trained to obey certain physical principles, the model is expected to generalize to unseen data that is dictated by the same physics.
+Several studies have indeed shown that the physics-informed models maintain their generalization ability for unseen data\cite{NIPS2019_9672,Pun,PhysRevLett.126.036401}.